iGaming operators: why open banking is part of our strategy

 More and more iGaming operators are enabling players to deposit through open banking.
-We spoke to heads of payments from four international operators – LeoVegas, Kindred Group, Entain and PaddyPower Betfair – to find out why open banking is an important part of their payments strategy in 2021 and beyond.
+We spoke to heads of payments from four international operators – Kindred Group, Entain and PaddyPower Betfair – to find out why open banking is an important part of their payments strategy this year and beyond.

 1. “Instant payments are a driver for people to come back”